 OpenDaylight can operate as a DHCP server.
 However, using the neutron DHCP agent provides High Availability (HA) and support for VM instance metadata (cloud-init).
 Therefore Red Hat recommends to deploy the DHCP agent, rather than relying on OpenDaylight for such functionality.

-Red Hat OpenStack Platform supports both IPv4 and IPv6 tenant networks.
+Red Hat OpenStack Platform 10 only provides support for IPv4 tenant networks.

 5.4.
 Routing between OpenStack networks

-OpenDaylight provides support for Layer 3 (L3) routing between OpenStack networks, whenever a user defines virtual router device.
+OpenDaylight provides support for Layer 3 (L3) routing between OpenStack networks, whenever a virtual router device is defined by the user.
 Routing is supported between different networks of the same project (tenant), which is also commonly referred to as East-West routing.

 OpenDaylight uses a distributed virtual routing paradigm, so that the forwarding jobs are done locally on each compute node.

-Red Hat OpenStack Platform supports both IPv4 and IPv6 tenant networks.
+Red Hat OpenStack Platform 10 only provides support for IPv4 tenant networks.

 5.5.
 Floating IPs

 A floating IP is a 1-to-1 IPv4 address mapping between a floating address and the fixed IP address, assigned to the instance in the tenant network.
-When a user assigns a floating IP address to a VM instance, the IP address is used for any incoming or outgoing external communication.
+Once a VM instance is assigned with a floating IP by the user, the IP is used for any incoming or outgoing external communication.
 The Red Hat OpenStack Platform director includes a default template, where each compute role has external connectivity for floating IPs communication.
 These external connections support both flat (untagged) and VLAN based networks.

 5.6.
 Security Groups

-By default, each instance is assigned a default Security Group, where outgoing traffic is allowed, but all incoming traffic to the VM is blocked.
-The only exception is the trusted control plane traffic, such as ARP and DHCP.
+By default, each instance is assigned a default Security Group, where egress traffic is allowed, but all ingress traffic to the VM is blocked.
+The only exception is the trusted control-plane traffic such as ARP and DHCP.
 In addition, anti-spoofing rules are present, so a VM cannot send or receive packets with MAC or IP addresses that are unknown to neutron.
-OpenDaylight provides support for the neutron port security extension, that allows tenants to turn on or off security filtering on a per port basis.
+OpenDaylight also provides support for the neutron port-security extension, that allows tenants to turn on or off security filtering on a per port basis.